blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 ### Naming Air Quality Monitors

-You can optionally create a more recognizable name for the air quality monitors in the project that appears in SMS alerts.
-To do this, you configure an environment variable that lists the Node IDs and their names:
+You can optionally create a more recognizable name for the air quality monitors in the project, which is used in SMS alerts.
+To do this, configure an environment variable that lists the Node IDs and their names:

 1. In Notehub, click the Notecard Device corresponding to the gateway.
 2. Click the "Environment" tab.
 3. Add an environment variable with the name `node_names`.
-4. The value of the environment variable should follow the format `NodeID:FriendlyName;NoteID2:FriendlyName2;`.
+The value of the environment variable should follow the format `NodeID:FriendlyName;NoteID2:FriendlyName2;`.
 For example `203733589236550300220032:Main Office;203733589236550300220033:Workshop`.
 5. Click "Save".

-Once configured, the name rather than the Node ID is in SMS alerts.
+Once configured, the name rather than the Node ID will be used in SMS alerts.

 ### Testing the Route